chadellison/beer-project/README.md

 appear in the global beers when their beer is approved by an admin.
 This is a work in progress.

+The project hosted on Heroku and is available [here.](https://beer-project0123.herokuapp.com/#)

 ## TODO

 #### UI